kib4885/Mavel-Fan-Page/README.md

 ## **TECHNOLOGIES USED**

 ### **Front End:**
-#### **Bootstrap - **
+#### **Bootstrap: **
 * **Carousel**
     - Shows Main Avengers Character, each image is clickable and will direct the user to the Marvels page for that Character once clicked.
 Jumbotron
 Google Scripts
 Modal -